anitguru/hugo/content/en/blog/lean-startup.md

 > ## Pay it forward
 > ### Enjoy the article?
 > ### Like/Comment/Clap & consider _giving us a tip_ on [Ko-fi.](https://ko-fi.com/welcomerain)

+---

+_This article is also available at the [Welcome Rain Medium publication.](https://medium.welcomerain.pub/from-idea-to-launch-how-to-use-the-lean-startup-method-to-rapidly-test-and-iterate-your-way-to-3a46c2552d8c)_